-Pacific Spirit Addiction Services:
+Pacific Spirit Community Health Centre:

 3rd Floor, 2110 West 43rd Ave Vancouver B.C.
-V6M 2E1 Phone number: 604-267-3970 www.ams.ubc.ca/services/food-bank/
+V6M 2E1

 A free and confidential services for youth and young adults up to the age of 24.
 Services include Adult Counselling, access to an Addiction Physician - including usage of a methadone maintenance program - and a Drug Education Series.